How Many Lessons?

 How many lessons does it take to learn to drive?
 What a great question!
 There is no simple answer to that question.
 Every student is different!
 They have different backgrounds, different natural skillsets, and learn in different ways and at different rates.
 But, we’ve compiled some good approximations below.

-All of these estimates are based on the assumption that the student will get SEVERAL HOURS of practice between each lesson to hone the skills that are taught.
-If the student is unable to practice between lessons for any reason, plan on MORE lessons and closer together!
+All of these estimates are based on the assumption that the student will get SEVERAL HOURS OF PRACTICE between each lesson to hone the skills that are taught.
+If the student is unable to practice between lessons for any reason, plan on MORE LESSONS and closer together!
 Learning to drive is like learning to do anything else, it takes constant practice.

 PLEASE, be honest with yourself about the practice that you (or the student that you are responsible for) will be able to get.
 There are a lot of excuses for not practicing, and we hear them all.
 None of the excuses help!
 Whether it’s student time constraints (sports practice, homework, part-time job, studying for exams, etc), parent time constraints (working too late, too tired, other kids to deal with, FEAR, or just the “parent/teen dynamic”… we get it), or even simply no licensed driver available to practice with the student… accept this reality.
 Failure to accept this reality simply costs you more time and money.